priyanshubhatia1310/Netflix_Stock_Analysis_Project/README.md

 4. The following plot displays Netflix's opening and closing stock price each day, which we may visualize using the years, months, and days.
 5. A pie chart that displays the volume of the stock price based on the date hirerachy.

+### CONCLUSION:-
+We are able to determine that the Netflix stock price has increased over time.
+The stock price has increased by the duration, according to the report and the Python Visualization.Python and PowerBI are excellent tools for understanding the current state of the Netflix stock price.
+Knowing the stock price's position is made easy by power bi.